quanvo87/AppStore/README.md

 # App Store

-Quan Vo

 ## Installation Instructions

 - clone the repo and `cd` into it
-- run `AppStore.xcworkspace`
+- run `AppStore.xcodeproj`
 - run the simulator

-> Note: The backend consists of 8 REST APIs deployed as serverless cloud functions.
+> Note: The backend consists of REST APIs deployed as serverless cloud functions.
 They go to sleep after inactivity, so each API could take ~5 seconds to start up.
 Things should be snappy after that though.

 ## Notable Features